pnp/List-Formatting/column-samples/multi-lookup-projected-field/README.md

 # Multi-lookup fields and projected fields

 ## Summary
 Lookup columns that support multiple values can be formatted using the advanced `forEach` property.
-Unfortunately, the way values are returned for any projected fields (additional columns associated to your lookup column) can present unique challenges.
+Since the inclusion of the split operation, projected fields (additional columns associated to your lookup column) can now also be formatted using the same method.
 This sample provides two formats illustrating the difference in how these columns are formatted.

 ![screenshot of the sample](./assets/screenshot.png)